Celestron Australia is supporting the competition

 19. If after the judging process, an image is subsequently determined to have violated the letter and/or the spirit of the rules, then that image will be disqualified.
 Any prizes consequently awarded for that image, must be returned to the competition organisers.

-22. The competition judge reserves the right to reject any entry that, in the opinion of the judge, does not meet the conditions of entry or is unsuitable for public display.
-The judge's decisions will be final.
+20. The competition judges reserve the right to reject any entry that, in the opinion of the judges, does not meet the conditions of entry or is unsuitable for public display.
+The judges' decisions will be final.

-24. All winners should make an effort to attend the presentation of the awards on Saturday, 14 July 2018.
+22. All winners should make an effort to attend the presentation of the awards, COVID-19 restrictions pemitting.

 The 2022 CWAS "David Malin Awards" are proudly supported by